2022–23 FC Barcelona season: Pre-season

 On 13 July, Barcelona played their first pre-season friendly versus Olot, which ended in a draw 1–1 from a poor Barcelona side.
-That day, Barcelona and Leeds United reached an agreement for transfer of Raphinha for €48,000,000, with the fee potentially rising to €60,000,000.
-He signed a contract until 2027 with a buyout clause of €1 billion.
-Barcelona also reached an agreement with Sporting to loan Francisco Trincão for reported €3,000,000 until the end of the season with an option to buy.
-On 14 July, Barcelona and Ousmane Dembélé agreed a two years contract extension lasting until 30 June 2024 with a buyout clause of €100,000,000.
-Two days later, Barcelona and Bayern Munich reached an agreement for the transfer of Robert Lewandowski for €45,000,000, potentially rising to €50,000,000.
-He signed a four years contract until 2026 with a buyout clause of €500,000,000.
+That day, Barcelona and Leeds United reached an agreement for transfer of Raphinha for €48 million, with the fee potentially rising to €60 million.
+Barcelona also reached an agreement with Sporting to loan Francisco Trincão for reported €3 million until the end of the season with an option to buy.
+Three days later, Barcelona and Bayern Munich reached an agreement for the transfer of Robert Lewandowski for €45 million, potentially rising to €50 million.
 Barcelona also announced the squad for the US tour, taking 28 players to play four pre-season matches there.

-On 19 July, Barcelona started the US tour with a 6–0 win over Inter Miami at DRV PNK Stadium in Fort Lauderdale, Florida.
+On 19 July, Barcelona started the US tour with a 0–6 win over Inter Miami at DRV PNK Stadium in Fort Lauderdale, Florida.
+Later on, the club announced reaching an agreement with Gorica for the transfer of Moussa Wagué.
 Two days later, Barcelona sold an additional 15% of the club's La Liga TV right to Sixth Street.
 In total, Sixth Street would receive 25% of the club's La Liga TV rights for the next 25 years.

-On 23 July, Barcelona won their second game of the US tour 1–0 over Real Madrid at the Allegiant Stadium in Paradise, Nevada.
+On 23 July, Barcelona won their second game of the US tour 0–1 over Real Madrid at the Allegiant Stadium in Paradise, Nevada.
 Three days later, Barcelona drew 2–2 against Juventus in Dallas, with Ousmane Dembélé scoring a brace.
-On 27 July, Barcelona reached a verbal agreement to sign French defender Jules Koundé from Sevilla.
-Two days later, Barcelona announced the signing of Koundé on a 5-year contract with a release clause of €1 billion.
-Barça also reached an agreement with Celta de Vigo for the transfer of Óscar Mingueza, which maintained a buy-back clause and a 50% cut of any future sale.
-In their final match of the US tour on 30 July, Barcelona defeated the New York Red Bulls 2–0 in Harrison, New Jersey, with Ousmane Dembélé and Memphis Depay scoring a goal each.
+On 28 July, Barcelona reached a verbal agreement to sign French defender Jules Koundé from Sevilla.
+The next day, Barcelona announced the signing of Koundé on a 5-year contract for a fee of €50 million.
+In their final match of the US tour on 30 July, Barcelona defeated the New York Red Bulls 0–2 in Harrison, New Jersey, with Ousmane Dembélé and Memphis Depay scoring a goal each.
+Later on, the club reached an agreement with Celta de Vigo for the transfer of Óscar Mingueza for €3 million.